Pascal Cribier, A Gardener’s Journey

 The book treats a variety of subjects, ranging from earth, soil, roots and seeds to pollution, success and failure, the visible and invisible, pleasure, and passion, containing more than 1,000 panoramic photographs taken and commented on by the artist.

-Marc Jeanson, curator of the French National Herbarium at the Musée National d’Histoire Naturelle in Paris and founder of The Friends of Pascal Cribier will join Jean-Louis Cohen, architect and historian of urban cultures, Dorothée Imbert, head of landscape architecture at Ohio State University, and Hervé Brunon, historian of gardens and landscapes, to discuss this artist driven by a passion for transient beauty.
+Marc Jeanson, curator of the French National Herbarium at the Musée National d’Histoire Naturelle in Paris and founder of The Friends of Pascal Cribier will join Jean-Louis Cohen, architect and historian of urban cultures, and Dorothée Imbert, head of landscape architecture at Ohio State University, to discuss this artist driven by a passion for transient beauty.

 Talk organized by the Association des amis de Pascal Cribier with the support of the Anne Fontaine Foundation.

 Jean-Louis Cohen is an architect and a historian of urban cultures.
-He holds the Sheldon H. Solow Chair in the History of Architecture at New York University’s Institute of Fine Arts.
+He holds the Sheldon H. Solow Chair in the History of Architecture at New York University’s Institute of Fine Arts; he has studied French, German, Italisn, Russian, North American, and North African architecutre, considering precise historical situations within the framework of the cultural transfers that relate two or more national scenes.
 A curator of numerous exhibitions in Europe and North America, he has published more than 30 books.

 Dorothée Imbert is the inaugural Hubert C. Schmidt ’38 Chair and head of landscape architecture at Ohio State University.
 She has lectured and written extensively on landscape modernism.
-She recently wrote Landscape Inventories: Michel Desvigne Paysagiste.
+In 2016, she organized the international symposium “THIS IS A TEST: Landscape as Site for Research”at Ohio State’s Knowlton School and Wexner Center for the Arts.
+Publications include The Modernist Garden in France, Between Garden and City: Landscape Modernism and Jean Canneel-Claes, and Landscape Inventories: Michel Desvigne Paysagiste.

 Marc Jeanson is a French agronomist and botanist.
 He has been, since 2013, the curator of the French National Herbarium at the Musée National d’Histoire Naturelle in Paris.
-Marc recently co-curated the exhibition “Jardins” at the Grand Palais-Paris in 2017.
+After exploring several the terrain of different continents, he has become proficient in tropical flora; in 2011, his doctoral thesis focused on palm trees in Southeast Asia.
+Marc regularly works with various key figures in the world of gardens, and recently co-curated the exhibition “Jardins” at the Grand Palais-Paris in 2017.